Forester93/riddle-me-quiz/README.md

 • Basic Styling of the application in CSS.
 • Updating README.md
 • Adding the question bank in the script.js file.

+### Third Commit

+• Added basic functionality to the JavaScript file.
+(Next Question, show and hide buttons, import questions from question bank)
+• Linked the radio buttons together.
+• Enhanced the display of some of the elements.
+• Added comments to the css file.